Here to help

 Traditionally the Common Fund has provided over 50% of regular income into the Diocese and the ambition in our Renewed, Released, Rejuvenated Strategy is to grow the level of Common Fund to sustainable levels by 2025.

 The last year has continued to be challenging for us all.
-Recovering from Covid-19 will undoubtedly be a long process, which is compounded now by cost of living increases and a high degree of economic uncertainty.
+Covid recovery has been compounded by cost of living increases, high energy prices, high inflation and a high degree of economic uncertainty.

 Provisional Pledge Process

-In 2023 we will be continuing to use the provisional pledge system.
-This has been set up to enable parishes to pledge by the October deadline even if they have been unable to hold a PCC meeting to formally approve their pledge amount for 2023.
+In 2024 we will be continuing to use the provisional pledge system.
+This has been set up to enable parishes to pledge by the October deadline even if they have been unable to hold a PCC meeting to formally approve their pledge amount for 2024.
 You will find the option to make your pledge provisional within the main pledge form.
 It includes a request for a date of when the request will be approved so we don’t chase you before it is reasonable.
-The provisional pledge is a stop gap for those parishes were PCCs are unable to meet before the 17th.
+The provisional pledge is a stop gap for those parishes where PCCs are unable to meet before 31 October.
 The provisional pledge will help us to begin early work on the budget.
 We hope that most if not all parishes will be able to formally approve and submit their pledges by the October deadline.

 If you would like to discuss your pledge with someone on the finance team or you have questions or concerns, please email us at firstname.lastname@example.org